 Unnecessary Malpractice Coverage During Residency

-The last thing to think about is if you have those limits if they’re there, it’s red meat to the plaintiff’s attorney.
+The last thing to consider is if you have those limits, if they’re there, it’s red meat to the plaintiff’s attorney.
 So, they’re going to go after your policy.
 If you have two approaches, for instance, like the facility that’s paying for your underlying premium, and then you get an additional policy, they’re going to go after both approaches.
 Instead of having an award limited by the policy for your underlying coverage, there’s another policy they can go after with the program.
 You’d even have a more significant settlement amount than you wouldn’t have if you just had one policy.